laravel/docs/configuration.md

 <a name="accessing-configuration-values"></a>
 ## Accessing Configuration Values

-You may easily access your configuration values using the global `config` helper function from anywhere in your application.
+You may easily access your configuration values using the global `config` function from anywhere in your application.
 The configuration values may be accessed using "dot" syntax, which includes the name of the file and option you wish to access.
 A default value may also be specified and will be returned if the configuration option does not exist:

     $value = config('app.timezone');

     // Retrieve a default value if the configuration value does not exist...
     $value = config('app.timezone', 'Asia/Seoul');

-To set configuration values at runtime, pass an array to the `config` helper:
+To set configuration values at runtime, pass an array to the `config` function:

     config(['app.timezone' => 'America/Chicago']);